 The 2020 conference was held at The Jefferson School in Georgetown, Delaware.
 The beautiful campus boasts an array of outdoor learning experiences for children.
 Located adjacent to Redden State Forest, its Nature Explore Campus features trails, ponds, outdoor classrooms, goats, a greenhouse and more!
 The school prides itself on integrating traditional with nature based learning.
 It is a must see learning environment!

-Download your 2020 DAEE ANNUAL CONFERENCE SUMMARY or full 2020 CONFERENCE BROCHURE to see all the great information that was presented this year.
-If you missed the conference on February 29, 2020, we’ll hopefully see you next year around the same time at the 2021 conference.
+Download your 2020 DAEE ANNUAL CONFERENCE SUMMARY or full 2020 CONFERENCE BROCHURE to see all the great information that was presented last year.
+If you missed the conference on February 29, 2020, we’ll hopefully see you this at the 2021 conference.

 CALL FOR PRESENTERS! –CLOSED

 In order to continue the success of our yearly conference, we once again need YOUR help!
 We are seeking environmental education based presentations or learning experience to engage a broad spectrum of participants.
 We always aim for a wide selection of topics for the day!

 Presentations will take place during four, 45-minute sessions over the course of the day split into four strands.
 Please see descriptions of this year’s conference strands below.

 Presenters are welcome to take advantage of our Early Bird Conference Rates ($50.00 including 2020 membership or $40.00 for Conference Registration only).
 Lunch will be provided.

 Submission deadline for proposals is Friday, December 20, 2019

 Click HERE to submit your proposal.